Trump fined $9,000 for violating gag order in NY hush-money trial

 Jennifer Shutt contributed to this report.

-The post Trump fined $9,000 for violating gag order in NY hush-money trial appeared first on Rhode Island Current.
+The post Trump fined $9,000 for violating gag order in NY hush-money trial appeared first on Wisconsin Examiner.